 These retailer subject lines use a range of different triggers and tactics, including seasonal wordplay, emojis, FOMO, capitalisation and big discounts.

-When we say real value, we're talking about something more that just the regular incentives offered to customers throughout the customer lifecycle, such as 10% off of a specific range of products.
+When we say real value, we're talking about something more than just the regular incentives offered to customers throughout the customer lifecycle, such as 10% off of a specific range of products.
 It's Black Friday and consumers expect mega deals and big value.
-For your brand to encourage customers to head to your website, as opposed to a host of other brands offering discounts, you need to be generous with your rewards and be clear about the benefits of your Black Friday offerings.
+For your brand to encourage customers to spend, as opposed to a host of other brands offering discounts, you need to be generous with your rewards and be clear about the benefits of your Black Friday offerings.

 Consider the following tactics: